MATasks To-Do List Mobile App

 Difficulty with app navigation was a primary pain point for users, so I used that knowledge to create a sitemap.

-My goal here was to make strategic information architecture decisions that would improve overall website navigation.
+My goal here was to make strategic information architecture decisions that would improve overall app navigation.
 The structure I chose was designed to make things simple and easy.

 Paper Wireframes